GamesCreatorsClub/GCCPiWarsBlog/posts/2019/02/22/this-year-distraction-2.md

 ![Maze](/2019/02/maze-3.gif "Maze"){ : style="width:100%;"}

-In all of these examples back wall is drawn perpendicular to the right wall.
+In all of these examples the back wall is drawn perpendicular to the right wall.
 Component is just another extension of `Component` class with specific for this case.
 Also, 'connected', 'Run' and 'Stop' buttons are yet another component that encapsulates state of current agent - when it is running the component hides 'Run' button(s) (as there might be more buttons)...